Chuxiong Yunnan, China Travel Guide

 Possible but challenging.
 Many dishes contain meat broth/fats.
 Clarify ingredients carefully.

 Extremely limited to non-existent.
-Self-self-catering or very cautious dining recommended.
+Self-with kitchen facilities or very cautious dining recommended.

 Use apps like Google Translate (with offline packs) to interact your dietary needs clearly to restaurant staff.